murphya14/Fitness-webpage/TESTING.md

 ## Further testing:

-1. Received feedback from students, friends and family who viewed the website on different devices. _Text was too constrained in mobile devices_
+1. Received feedback from students, friends and family who viewed the website on different devices. _Nav bar was taking up half the screen in medium devices and needed to be fixed so it was left at the top of the page._